-Although not legally required to do so, when a detention is issued, the school will always try to give a minimum of 24 hours' notice through a telephone call from the Student Office.
+Although not legally required to do so, when a detention of more than 10 minutes is issued, the school will always try to make a phone call to inform the parents/carers.
 Students will be provided with a reminder slip about the detention but will be expected to make their own way there.
 The school will not waive a detention if a parent is unwilling to support the school decision to impose this sanction.